A Pure Demand Operational Semantics with Applications to Program Analysis: A Pure Demand Program Analysis

 The classic program analysis for higher-order functional languages is $k$CFA \cite{ShiversThesis}, where $k$ is the number of frames of call stack preserved.
-It is known to be exponential for $k\geq 1$ \cite{kCFAEXPTIME}.
-Tools which analyze large programs often use $k=0$, which is feasible but loses a lot of precision: all calls to each function are merged, meaning the analysis is monovariant.

-$1$CFA is exponential because even with only one stack frame of reference the propagation of the environment forward will be enough to cause a chain of $n$ calls to have $2^n$ branches that need to be explored by the analysis.
-Since our analysis is not propagating any environment forward we avoid this blowup.
-We will also be less precise in some cases, but the advantage is we will still have a polynomial analysis for stack fragments larger than $0$.
+It is known to be exponential for $k\geq 1$ \cite{kCFAEXPTIME}. $1$CFA is exponential because even with only one stack frame of reference the propagation of the environment forward will be enough to cause a chain of $n$ calls to have $2^n$ branches that need to be explored by the analysis.
+We similarly may obtain a blowup of branches due to the number of different stack stitchings possible, and so our algorithm also appears to be exponential-time.
+In the next section, we will cover how the analysis performs in practice.

-The $\vdashaa$ rules as presented are undecidable due to the $\evalval$ function in the \ruleref{Conditional} being undecidable in the general case, but in practice a conservative approximation can be used.
-The most simple such approximation is $\evalval(\reval_\textrm{cond}) = \{\gttrue, \gtfalse \}$ which will remove the path-sensitivity, but there are other approximations which retain significant path-sensitivity and are also polynomial-time.
-For the complexity analysis we will assume some $\evalval_\textrm{poly}$ is used which returns a strict superset of $\evalval$ results.